minio/docs/source/reference/minio-server/minio-server.rst

    .. important::

       MinIO recommends locally-attached drives, where the
-      :mc-cmd:`~minio server DIRECTORIES` path points to each disk on the host machine.
+      :mc-cmd:`~minio server DIRECTORIES` path points to each drive on the host machine.
 MinIO recommends *against* using network-attached storage, as network latency reduces performance of those drives compared to locally-attached storage.